-This course provides students with an overview of the roles and responsibilities of the educational paraprofessional.
+This course will focus on an overview of the roles and responsibilities of the educational paraprofessional.
 Learning outcomes are based on levels one and two of the National Paraprofessional standards, and include information on behavior techniques, communication, legal issues, instructional strategies, and roles and responsibilities.
-Students will be provided with numerous modes of learning, including lecture, group discussion, application activities and classroom observations to assist them in learning and demonstrating the content of Introduction to Paraprofessional.
+(3 credits)

 Student Learning Outcomes (SLOs)